guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/connecting-to-kubernetes/test-connect/index.md

 ## Access the Kubernetes Dashboard from your browser

-In one simple but satisfying validation of our connection into our Kubernetes cluster manager from outside the cluster, we will access the Kubernetes Dashboard and view our clusters.
+In one simple but satisfying validation of our connection into our Kubernetes cluster manager from outside the cluster, we will access the Kubernetes Dashboard and view our cluster currently in context.

 1. <strong> Access the Kubernetes dashboard.</strong>